 Sometimes the art of grabbing a shopper’s attention can really be credited to delivering the basics.
 Good, effective signage.
 Proper lighting.
 Impactful messaging.

-Consider what works best for your merchandiser.
+Consider what works best for your merchandising plan.
 Do you have a shop-in-shop program?
 A circular halo sign can lure customers to your area from across a store.
 Looking to stand out on an otherwise dull shelf?
 Lighting adds life (and the perfect spotlight) to your product.

 Messaging should be succinct, on-brand and helpful.
 Remember, you’re appealing to a new culture of skim readers who want information quickly.

 At the end of the day, you know your target customer intimately, so your relevant merchandise is already set to succeed.
-With extra consideration paid to your path-to-purchase strategy, you’ll help your future brand loyalists discover that product easily.
+With extra consideration paid to your consumer path to purchase strategy, you’ll help your future brand loyalists discover that product easily.